-The two main choices of Medicare are Original Medicare (Parts A and B)Original Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
-Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). and Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+The two main choices of Medicare are Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
+Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). and Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D)..
 Original Medicare is government-funded insurance and private insurance companies provide Medicare Advantage plans.
 If additional coverage is needed a Medicare Supplement plan (Medigap) is another option.
 Medicare Supplement plans help fill the gaps with Original Medicare.

 Medicare has several different enrollment periods depending on whether you’re enrolling when you turn 65, or need to change, add, or drop your current plan.
 The period that most Medicare beneficiaries take advantage of is AEP (annual enrollment period.